Academic Policies: Study Abroad During the Academic Year

 The OIP will consult with the Office of the Dean of Undergraduate Students to determine whether the applicant has a disciplinary record and will discuss the nature and circumstances of any infraction with the student and the impact this may have on eligibility for study abroad.
 Such information may also be shared with the student’s study abroad program.
 Students who will be on disciplinary probation during the term in which they plan to study abroad are normally not permitted to study abroad through Princeton.

-The minimum prerequisite for study in a country where a language other than English is used is completion of a Princeton language course at the 107/108 level, but most students have taken at least one 200 or 300-level course before they go.
-Princeton’s expectation is full immersion in the language of the country, both in terms of the language of instruction and in daily life, so the stronger your language skills, the better.
+During a semester or year of study abroad, the minimum prerequisite for study in a country where courses are taken in the local language is completion of a Princeton language course at the 107/108 level, but it is highly recommended -- and in some programs required -- that students take at least one 200- or 300-level course before they go abroad.
+Princeton’s ideal is full immersion in the language of the country, both in terms of the language of instruction and in daily life, so the stronger the language skills, the better.

 |Type of credit||Approved by||Number Limit|